concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

     - `DIR_NGINX_CONF`: Change if Nginx vhosts config file are located in different directory.
     - `DIR_OWNER`: Change if you want to change besides nginx:nginx
     - `WEB_USER`: Change if nginx user is not nginx user.
 This will be use as the part of `sudo -u nginx`.
     - `AWS_HOSTED_ZONE`: Change it to your Route53 Hosted Zone ID that you obtained earlier.
+Make it blank if you don't need it.
     - `AWS_EIP`: Change it to your EC2 public IP.
+Make it blank if you don't need it.
     - `GIT_DEPLOY_URL`: This will print out your main git repo URL for your reference.

 That's it.
 Now you should be ready to go.